Not only is Christmas decorating on a budget achievable, but it can also make Christmas more enjoyable and meaningful and reduce consumer waste.

 For more ideas on handmade decorations, check out the Frugal and Thriving ornament roundups:

-4. Start a Christmas tradition
+4. Start a Christmas Decorating Tradition

 The lead up to Christmas can be just as fun as the big day.
 As activity ideas for our advent calendar, we spend time together making decorations for the tree.